Mexican Shrimp Cocktail

 This post may include affiliate links.
 Thank you for your support.

-When I think of shrimp cocktail I immediately think of a fancy dinner party with cold shrimp and cocktail sauce for dipping.
-This recipe doesn’t involve cocktail sauce at all.
+When I think of shrimp cocktail I immediately think of a fancy dinner party with cold shrimp and cocktail sauce for dipping, but this recipe doesn’t involve cocktail sauce at all.
 It’s more like a shrimp salsa or like a gazpacho soup studded with shrimp.
-I love Mexican food so I am extra excited to share this recipe!

-Traditionally Mexican shrimp cocktail is made with a tomato juice mix like V8 or Clamato (tomato juice mixed with calm juice).
+Traditionally Mexican shrimp cocktail is made with a tomato juice mix like V8 or Clamato juice (tomato juice mixed with calm juice).
 I like thicker dips so we’re skipping the juice and using tomato sauce instead.
+It’s seriously so good – I can’t wait for you to try this one!

 Ingredients in Mexican Shrimp Cocktail